-Creatinine is a substance produced by the muscles and eliminated by the kidneys through urine.
-This is why creatinine levels can be evaluated through a urine sample, as well as through blood work.
+Creatinine is a substance that is produced by the muscles and eliminated by the kidneys through urine.
+This is why creatinine levels can be tested in both the urine and the blood.
 Normal blood creatinine levels will vary depending on several factors, like gender and lab reference ranges.
 The normal creatinine range for women is 0.6 to 1.2 mg/dL, and 0.7 to 1.3 mg/dL for men.

-You should worry about high creatinine levels if your creatinine measures above these ranges and you present with symptoms like fatigue, nausea and vomiting and swelling.
+You should worry about high creatinine levels if your creatinine measures above these ranges and you notice symptoms like fatigue, nausea and vomiting and swelling, as these can be a signs of a health condition that requires treatment.

 What causes high creatinine?